semanticarts/gist/docs/ChangeAndReleaseManagement.md

 - Each release has an associated GitHub project, which includes all the issues and PRs targeted for that release.
 - A rotating release manager is assigned to the release.
 His/her responsibilities are to:
   - Track the status of associated issues, making sure that they are either completed or deferred to a subsequent release.
   - Release notes have been added to the file [ReleaseNotes.md](ReleaseNotes.md) as part of the development process.
 The release manager will complete and clean up these notes as needed based on a review of the completed project PRs.
+A markdown linter should be used before finalizing the notes; see [gistStyleGuide](gistStyleGuide.md).
   - Submit a PR to develop and request one review.
 After approval, the PR is merged into develop.
   - Create the release package by running the bundle function of [ontology-toolkit](https://github.com/semanticarts/ontology-toolkit).
 This adds version numbers to filenames, ontology IRIs and import IRIs; and includes additional files, such as release notes and license information, in the release package.
   - Write a release announcement based on the release notes and send it to the lead developer and the PR team.